 Online Counterfeit Stores are Cannibalizing Sales

-PhishLabs disrupts online counterfeit operations from end-to-end with comprehensive counterfeit advertising and site detection across multiple channels, to quickly identify and takedown unauthorized ads and online stores.
+PhishLabs disrupts online counterfeit campaigns from end-to-end with comprehensive detection of counterfeit ads and websites across multiple digital channels to quickly identify and take down unauthorized ads and storefronts.

 Threat actors use a variety of tools across multiple channels to attract online shoppers.
 Every day, buyers unknowingly interact with fake social media profiles and ads mimicking brands.
 They are also targeted by pay-per-click ads through leading search engines and maliciously registered look-alike domains.
 The large volume of misleading messages significantly increases the chance an unsuspecting consumer will land on a counterfeit storefront, fueling a troubling uptick in counterfeit sales.